 Certosino-inspired Christmas Cake

-Preparation Time: 1 day
+Prep 1 day

-Cooking Time: 1hr 20 minutes
+Cook 1hr 20 minutes

-Cuisine: Italian / British
+Cuisine Italian / British

-Category: Cake
+Category Cake

 Certosino is a traditional festive cake from Bologna, deeply rooted in the city’s medieval past and originally made by monks at the Certosa monastery, from which it takes its name.
 Unlike lighter British fruit cakes, certosino is dark, dense and gently bitter, flavoured with honey, cocoa or dark chocolate, dried fruits, nuts and warming spices.
 This recipe takes those flavours and merges them with a British light Christmas cake.